CalvinRodo/Resume/resume.md

 **IM/IT Programmer** *Jan, 2006 to July 2010* \
 **Co-Op Student** *May, 2005 to Dec, 2005*

-- 3rd Level Support for Citizen Access Workstations
+- 3rd level support for Citizen Access Workstations
-- Design and Development of Citizen Access Workstation
+- Design and development of Citizen Access Workstation
-- Design and Development of Client Feedback System
+- Design and development of Client Feedback System

 **National Research Council Server Workstation and Technology Team** \
 **Co-Op Student** *Jan 2004 to Dec, 2004*